New Orleans Medical Malpractice Lawyer Discusses 3 Reasons Why Spinal Cord Injuries Are Expensive to TreatSeptember 25th, 2015

 In complete spinal cord injuries, it is possible that the doctor will order surgery to stabilize the spine.
 This may help reduce future pain or deformity, but it is a costly procedure.

 Many people who sustain spinal cord injuries suffer additional medical complications.
 According to the AANS, some patients develop pneumonia, ulcers and thrombosis.
 The expense of treating ongoing complications of spinal cord injuries, combined with rehabilitation programs, can ruin the finances of even wealthy victims.

-If you are suffering from a spinal cord injury and you believe it was due to a doctor’s negligence, contact the Bowling Law Firm.
+If you are suffering from a spinal cord injury and you believe it was due to a doctor’s negligence, contact the The Bowling Christiansen Law Firm.
 Medical treatment and rehabilitation can be costly, but our New Orleans medical malpractice lawyer can evaluate your claim and determine if filing a lawsuit would be in your best interests.
 Call us today at (504) 586-5200 to schedule a consultation.